forcedotcom/salesforcedx-vscode/contributing/publishing.md

 ## Creating a release branch

 The release branch is typically created from a scheduled job in CircleCI.
-This scheduled job creates the release branch off of the `develop` branch on Mondays at 7 PM PST.
+This scheduled job creates the release branch off of the `develop` branch on Tuesdays at 7 PM PST.
 Release branches are in the format `release/vxx.yy.zz`.

 To create a release branch manually: